CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

 .. note::

   This code segment assumes that it is known that the flow solution contains no rind data (to be covered in detail below).
-If rind data does exist, but the user does not account for it, then the flow solution information will be read incorrectly.
-Hence, a real working code would check for rind cells, and adjust the dimensions and index ranges appropriately.
-Other similar cautions as those mentioned earlier regarding dimensioning of variables, real working code checks, etc., apply here as well.
-These cautions will not always be repeated from this point forward.
+If rind data exists but the user does not account for it, then the flow solution information will be misread.
+Hence, an actual working code would check for rind cells, and adjust the dimensions and index ranges appropriately.
+Other cautions similar to those mentioned earlier regarding the dimensioning of variables, real working code checks, etc., apply here as well.
+These cautions will only sometimes be repeated from this point forward.

 (b) Flow Solution at Cell Centers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The option for outputting the flow solution at cell centers is illustrated schematically in 2-D in the figure below.
-The flow solutions are defined at the centers of the cells defined by the four surrounding grid points.
+The figure below illustrates schematically the option for outputting the flow solution at cell centers in 2-D. The flow solutions are defined at the centers of the cells by the four surrounding grid points.
 In 3-D, the cell centers are defined by eight surrounding grid points.

 .. figure:: ../../images/users/figs/cellcenter.gif